Discover how to install the Meta (or Facebook) Pixel, track website actions, and increase your Facebook ad ROI with this guide.

-- If your pixel is working, the Facebook pixel extension icon will turn blue and show the number of active Meta pixels on the website.
+- If your Pixel is working, the Pixel extension icon will turn blue and show the number of active Meta pixels on the website.

-- Check also that the pixel installed on your website has the same ID as the one you see in the Events manager.
+4. Click on the extension icon and make sure the Pixel installed on your website has the same ID as the one you see in the Events Manager.

-- Clicking on the Facebook pixel extension icon will open a pop-up window, that will tell you whether your pixel is working properly.
+5. In this popup, you can also check whether your pixel is working properly.
 If not, an error notification will appear.